tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If an earlier TLS version was negotiated, the client can regard ECH as securely disabled by the server, the client MUST NOT enable the False Start optimization {{RFC7918}} for this handshake, and the client MUST abort the connection with an "ech_required" alert.
+If an earlier TLS version was negotiated, the client can regard ECH as securely disabled by the server, the client MUST NOT enable the False Start optimization {{RFC7918}} for this handshake (it may be enabled for the retry connection), and the client MUST abort the connection with an "ech_required" alert.

 If according to the above, the client regards ECH as securely disabled by the server, it SHOULD retry the handshake with a new transport